ataradov/edbg/README.md

-  -k, --lock                 lock the chip (set security bit) -r, --read                 read the contents of the chip -f, --file <file>          binary file to be programmed or verified -l, --list                 list all available debuggers -s, --serial <number>      use a debugger with a specified serial number -b, --verbose              print verbose messages
+  -k, --lock                 lock the chip (set security bit) -r, --read                 read the contents of the chip -f, --file <file>          binary file to be programmed or verified -t, --target <name>        specify a traget type (use '-t list' for a list of supported target types) -l, --list                 list all available debuggers -s, --serial <number>      use a debugger with a specified serial number -b, --verbose              print verbose messages